RichardJTorres/angular-news/README.md

 ```javascript
 .constant('FIREBASE_URL', 'https://your_firebase_url.firebaseio.com/');
 ```
-Once your firebase URL is set up, you can rune the app using
+Once your firebase URL is set up, you can run the app using
 ```
 $ grunt serve
 ```